secoats/oats_notes/ssh.md

 In this scenario you have SSH access to the TARGET host with the IP address `10.1.1.99`.

 The TARGET machine has a firewall that blocks remote access to the 3306 port (the MySQL database running on TARGET).
-But you very much want to get access to it.
+But you very much want to get access to it, so you can enumerate it properly.

 Therefore you want to forward that filtered MySQL port 3306 on TARGET to your own machine so you can interact with it more easily: